 The original Sabre graphic novel was in black & white to accommodate its graphic violence, sexual themes and its female toplessness.
 When McGregor brought back the character Sabre in a continuing, full-color comic book series at Eclipse Comics in late 1982 the original Sabre tale became more popularly known by its subtitle Slow Fade of an Endangered Species.
 Human beings were that endangered species, of course.

 Before I review McGregor’s Killraven graphic novel from 1983 I must first examine the 1978 Sabre story since – in altered form – it continued and in some cases resolved assorted subplots set up in the 1973-1976 run of Killraven stories.

 *** Killraven wielded a sword, a photo-nuclear pistol and explosive throwing-stars along with his possession of The Power, a pre-Star Wars (as in 1973) version of The Force.

 *** Sabre wielded a sword and a “flintlock laser” – a futuristic example of a trend toward exploiting nostalgia by packaging high-tech weaponry in old-fashioned, even historical, casings.

 *** Killraven’s 1973-1976 series saw him leading his Freemen in a guerilla war against Earth’s alien conquerors.
-That series ended with KR and company in Florida in the year 2020 (which was 44 years in the future at the time).
+That series ended with KR and company in Florida in January of the year 2020 (which was 44 years in the future at the time).

-*** Sabre’s 1978 graphic novel began in Florida in the year 2020.
+*** Sabre’s 1978 graphic novel began in Florida in January of the year 2020.
 He was rebelling against an authoritarian regime which had risen to power in the aftermath of a global apocalypse caused by poverty, famine, disease, nuclear accidents and periodic terrorist attacks.